Looking for a way to boost the happiness of your team? An in-company tournament is a great way to bring people together and improve morale*

 And here’s how it was made:

 1. We made a Welcome Screen in the same way as we did with the signup typeform.
-We then made a Statement block in order to taunt the player about their defeat.
+We then made a Statement in order to taunt the player about their defeat.

-2. A Multiple Choice block asks who won the game, listing the names of all the players in the tournament as options.
+2. A Multiple Choice question asks who won the game, listing the names of all the players in the tournament as options.
 You’ll need to manually update this list whenever new people join the challenge, or you can use Webhooks to do it automatically.

 5. We wrapped up the match report typeform with a Thank You Screen, adding an awesome animated GIF Sean found on Giphy.